 Mike D’Antoni loves a perimeter scorer, a player who doesn’t hold the ball in his hand, a player who doesn’t need to dribble to be effective.
 Eric Gordon was the perfect player to bring off the bench to continue the scoring drive of the first unit.
 D’Antoni ball gets ridiculed but it is D’Antoni ball that the entire league is playing in some form.
 Everyone has three point shooting.

-Eric Gordon has been in the playoffs only once, as hard as that is to believe.
-Two years ago he played in four games, was swept by the Warriors who would be champions that year.
+Eric Gordon has been in the playoffs only twice, as hard as that is to believe.
+Two years ago, he played in four games, was swept by the Warriors who would be champions that year.
 The Pelicans had that memorable fourth quarter meltdown, up by 20, and lost the game, only to be disheartened for Game 4 and the sweep.
 Gordon had a good playoff run though, 40.6% from three, 18.8 points.
-It may be history repeating itself with Gordon going up against the Warriors.

 I’ve always been a guy who is motivated each year.
 As long as we win and I am able to play at a high level… Winning is first and foremost.”